Skip to article frontmatterSkip to article content

 The key transducers in this chain are the microphone (acoustic → electrical) and the loudspeaker (electrical → acoustic).
 The intermediate stages (preamplifier, signal processing, power amplifier) operate entirely in the electrical domain.

-Different electroacoustic transducers exploit different physical phenomena to achieve energy conversion:
+Different electroacoustic transducers exploit different physical phenomena to convert energy:

 A microphone is a transducer that converts acoustic pressure variations in the surrounding air into a corresponding electrical signal.
-The quality, type, and placement of a microphone profoundly influence the character of any recording or live sound system.
+The type, quality, and placement of a microphone strongly shape the character of any recording or live sound system.
+Rumsey & McCormick (2021) treats microphones, loudspeakers, and the studio signal chain in far more detail than we can here.

 The dynamic microphone is the most widely used type in live sound.
 Its operating principle is electromagnetic induction: